 Only data that can be validated will be used for the USTAR.
-Indicating something that has no official reference or is different from the submitted reference document shall be grounds for disqualification of application.
+Indicating something that has no official reference or is different from the submitted reference document shall be a ground for disqualification of application.

-15. I made a mistake in my entry of data.
-What should I do?
+15. What should I do if I made a mistake in my entry of data?

 16. I uploaded the wrong document/s.
 What should I do?